semuconsulting/PyGPSClient/README.md

 The application runs on any platform which supports a Python3 interpreter (>=3.6) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-It displays location and diagnostic data from any NMEA or UBX (u-blox &copy;) compatible GPS device over a standard serial (UART) or USB port.
+It displays location and diagnostic data from any NMEA or UBX (u-blox &copy;) compatible GPS device over a standard serial (UART) or USB port, *in addition to* providing a small but useful subset of the configuration functionality in u-blox's Windows-only [u-center](https://www.u-blox.com/en/product/u-center) tool.

 Originally designed as a platform-agnostic evaluation, development and educational tool for the [u-blox NEO-6M series](https://www.u-blox.com/en/product/neo-6-series) GPS modules, and in particular the [Makerhawk Hobbyist GPS Board](https://www.amazon.co.uk/MakerHawk-Microcontroller-Compatible-Navigation-Positioning/dp/B0783H7BLW), it has evolved into a more general purpose multi-platform NMEA / UBX GPS client.